China's Jin Jiang to acquire Groupe Du Louvre for up to 1.2 billion euros

-Shanghai Jin Jiang International Hotels Development Co Ltd has agreed to acquire Europe's Groupe Du Louvre for up to 1.21 billion euros ($1.13-$1.43 billion) from U.S. investment firm Starwood Capital Group, as Chinese hoteliers expand their global footprint.
+Shanghai Jin Jiang International Hotels Development Co Ltd (600754.SS) has agreed to acquire Europe's Groupe Du Louvre for up to 1.21 billion euros (0.94 billion pounds) from U.S. investment firm Starwood Capital Group, as Chinese hoteliers expand their global footprint.

 The cash acquisition, first announced in November, will be completed through Starwood Capital's affiliate Star SDL Investment Co for about 960 million euros to 1.2 billion euros, Jin Jiang said in a stock exchange filing on Wednesday.